jowussler/docs/content/en/docs/Workstation/workstation.md

 ### 4.4 Best Practices [WIP]

 - **Security Recommendations**:
-  - Regularly update the Workstation Agent to the latest version.
+  - Regularly update the Workstation Client to the latest version.
   - Enable security in your Mendix app and assign the appropriate roles to the modules to ensure proper access control.

 - **Performance Optimization**: